arindamg94/Work-Hard-Code-Harder/1. Java Objectives/ItemCalculator/ReadMe.md

 - Use try/catch to convert String to integer
 - Create to item objects with the input values

-In additon, I implemented a do-while loop to failsafe input statements, such that "diejbdejb" cannot be used as input when expencted integer numbers.
+In additon, I implemented a do-while loop to failsafe input statements, such that "diejbdejb" cannot be used as input when expected integer numbers.

 Work is done using Netbeans (Java with Ant).